marmelab/react-admin/docs/BooleanInput.md

 This input does not handle `null` values.
 You would need the [`<NullableBooleanInput />`](./NullableBooleanInput.md) component if you have to handle non-set booleans.

-You can use the `options` prop to pass any option supported by the MUI 's `Switch` components.
+You can use the `options` prop to pass any option supported by the MUI's `Switch` components.
 For example, here's how to set a custom checked icon:

 {% raw %}
 ```jsx